demisto/content/Packs/FiltersAndTransformers/Scripts/AnyMatch/README.md

-This filter accepts two inputs, left and right, each of which can be either a single value of any type (e.g., string, int, etc.) or a list of values.
-The filter iterates over each value in the left input and returns all values that exist within the right input, even if only a part of it exists.
+This filter accepts two inputs, left and right, each of which can be either a single element of any type (e.g., string, int, etc.) or a list of elements.
+The filter iterates over each element in the left input and returns all elements that have a substring that is equal to an element from the right side.
 The matching process is case-insensitive, meaning it disregards letter case during the comparison.

 All inputs are treated either as a string or as a list of strings, if it contains a comma.
 Json on the other hand is always treated as one string.